Best Dog Friendly Backpacking Trips

 1000 Acres (Sandy River Delta) – This is a large dog park with several short trails.
 Located on the mainland, just 20 minutes from Portland on I-84 and at the confluence of the Sandy River and Columbia River, this park has miles of trails, bird watching, and all the freedom your dog has.
 Ask when

-See also Best Dog Friendly Vacations Texas
+See also Best Dog Friendly Vacation Spots In New England

 Forest Park (Portland Metro) – Located in downtown Portland, Forest Park is a green space with over 70 miles of trails.
 The gem is the popular Wildwood Trail Head on Germantown Road or Newbury Road and you’ll get into the spirit, even though the town is famous and nearby.